Policy Reforms Can Save Lives

 Reclaimed Wastewater: It’s the latest sensation sweeping the nations, but it’s based on fraudulent risk assessments.
 The greatest threat, prion disease, is unaccounted for in the risk assessments.
 Suffice it to say, bad idea.

 Canaries In A Coalmine

-Sick wildlife is serving as the proverbial canary in a coalmine in two ways.
+Many forms of wildlife, including sea mammals, are vulnerable to prion disease.
+In sick deer, it’s being referred to as chronic wasting disease (CWD).
+Sick wildlife is serving as the proverbial canary in a coal mine.
 First, sick deer, elk, moose and reindeer are confirming that the human forms of neurodegenerative disease are transmissible.
 Norway’s reindeer are the best example.

 Sick cattle also are falling victim to human prions in sewage that’s being dumped on farms and ranches.
 Mad cow disease isn’t such a mystery.
 It’s the bovine form of Alzheimer’s disease, Parkinson’s disease or Creutzfeldt-Jakob disease.
 A deadly prion is a deadly prion.
 The name game is just part of the smoke and mirrors being used to sweep this global prion epidemic under the rug.

 Remember, there is no research to contradict or refute any of this prion theory.
 Answers begin with the truth.
 Prions + Pathways = Victims.
 Reforms are needed on many fronts around the world now.
 Please contact us to join our coalition.